 Four years ago, the World Health Organisation established a priority list of pathogens for which more research is urgently needed.
 All of them are viruses for which there are no vaccines or treatment and that have the potential to cause an epidemic with a considerable number of deaths.
 Two coronaviruses were already included in this Blueprint List of Priority Diseases: MERS and SARS.
 A couple of years later, the WHO added the already known Zika virus (due to its severe consequences on babies born to infected mothers) and the so-called “Disease X”, in referral to any new unknown virus that may cause an epidemic.

 The prediction of a Disease X, that caused so much intrigue at the moment, seems to have been fulfilled sooner rather than later.
 A few days before closing 2019, several cases of a mysterious pneumonia were reported in Wuhan, China, all of them related with a market where a multitude of animals, many of them wild, are sold.
 After eliminating the usual suspects (influenza, MERS, SARS), the medical community realised it was dealing with a new virus belonging to the coronavirus family (to which MERS and SARS also belong).
-Initially called 2019-nCoV, the WHO has now officially baptised it as COVID19 (as reference to coronavirus disease and the year it was first identified).
+Initially called 2019-nCoV, it has been officially baptised as SARS-CoV-2 and the disease as COVID-19 (as reference to coronavirus disease and the year it was first identified).

 The prediction of a Disease X, that caused so much intrigue at the moment, seems to have been fulfilled sooner rather than later